-- What do think do you need to put on, if you don’t want to be cold outside?
+- What do you need to put on if you don’t want to be cold outside?

 - Use visual charts to explain expectations and sequencing.
 For example, the one below for the morning routine.

-- For older children, post-it reminder notes really help.
+- For older children, post-it reminder notes help.

-- Take a pause, self-regulation and executive functions come in limited quantities.
-They can be depleted very quickly when your child works too hard over too short a time (like while taking a test).
+- Take a pause; self-regulation and executive functions come in limited quantities.
+They can be depleted quickly when your child works too hard over a short time (like while taking a test).
 Give your child a chance to refuel by encouraging frequent breaks during tasks that stress the executive system.
-Breaks work best up to 10 minutes.
+Breaks work best for up to 10 minutes.

-Lastly, whatever your age child’s age, offer them individual play as “special time”.
-Playing with your child offers so many benefits.
+Lastly, whatever your child’s age, offer them individual play as a “special time”.
+Playing with your child provides so many benefits.

-It is clear that none of us thought be would be parenting at such a challenging time, hence, It’s more important than ever to let go of the fallacy of being the perfect parent, good enough is just fine!.
+None of us thought we would be parenting at such a challenging time.
+Hence, It’s more important than ever to let go of the fallacy of being the perfect parent; good enough is just fine!

-When something goes wrong, rather than blame your child or yourself, try to see their need and what’s might be behind the behaviour.
-If possible, stay with any big feeling ( yours and theirs) and then validate their emotions.
-Sometimes we all need to pause, regulate, then return to talk about when everyone has calmed.
+When something goes wrong, try to see their need and what might be behind the behaviour, rather than blame your child or yourself.
+Stay with any immense feelings (yours and theirs) and then validate their emotions.
+Sometimes we all need to pause, regulate, and then return to talking when everyone has calmed.

 If you want to transform your connection with your child in 2023 or start to have a good night’s sleep, Contact me for a Consultation. with love, Catherine.